 The job doesn’t pay very high

-There is a common opinion that flight attendants live a glamorous lifestyle as they can travel the world as a part of their job and visit different places.
+There is a common opinion that flight attendants live a glamorous lifestyle as they can travel the world as part of their job and visit different places.
 However, the truth is that they are almost always busy and have a hectic schedule, which prevents them from exploring other areas.

 How safe are airplanes?